AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 year.

 The value to be filled is a string specifying the name of a file.
-This file must be located in the `user/expansion/` folder of the ANTARES study.
-It must contain a column with as many numerical values as there are Monte-Carlo years in the ANTARES study.
+This file must be located in the `user/expansion/` folder of the Antares study.
+It must contain a column with as many numerical values as there are Monte-Carlo years in the Antares study.
 The value of the \\(i\\)-th row is the weight of the \\(i\\)-th Monte Carlo year.

 ![](../assets/media/image17.png)